callstack/react-native-testing-library/website/docs/GettingStarted.md

 npm install --save-dev @testing-library/react-native
 ```

-This library has a peerDependencies listing for `react-test-renderer` and, of course, `react`.
-Make sure to install them too!
+This library has a `peerDependencies` listing for `react-test-renderer`.
+Make sure that your `react-test-renderer` version matches exactly your `react` version.

 :::info
 In order to properly use helpers for async tests (`findBy` queries and `waitFor`) you need at least React >=16.9.0 (featuring async `act`) or React Native >=0.61 (which comes with React >=16.9.0).